Michael P. Ross: City Council

 Ross was first elected to the Boston City Council in November 1999, then re-elected to six two-year terms, serving a total of 14 years (2000–2013).
 He represented District 8, which included Beacon Hill, Back Bay, and the Fenway.
 He was additionally president of the council for two one-year terms, in 2009 and 2010.

 Ross was an unsuccessful candidate for mayor of Boston in 2013.

 Post-council career

 After leaving the city council, Ross worked as a real estate lawyer at Prince Lobel Tye LLP, and a regular contributor to The Boston Globe.

 Personal life

 Ross lives in the East Boston neighborhood of Boston.
 He holds a bachelor's degree from Clark University in Worcester, an MBA from Boston University, and a J.D. degree from Suffolk University Law School.
-He is married to Karolina Chorvath, a Czechoslovak-American journalist and chronic illness advocate.
+He is married to Tomi Druyan Ross.